 Required Beginning Date.
 RMDs to the participant from the participant's retirement plan must begin no later than the participant's RBD.
-For IRA owners born after June 30, 1949 and for 5-percent owners of the employer sponsoring the qualified plan, RBD is April 1 of the calendar year following the calendar year in which he/she reaches age 72.
+For IRA owners and 5% (or more) owners of the employer sponsoring the qualified plan, RBD is April 1 following the year the participant reaches the "applicable age" (a term added by SECURE 2.0).
 IRC 401(a)(9)(C)(i).
-For plan participants who are not 5-percent owners, RBD is April 1 of the calendar year following the later of (i) the year in which the participant reaches age 72 and (ii) the year in which the participant retires.
-IRC 401(a)(9)(C)(ii).
-The first "distribution calendar year" is the calendar year prior to the year in which RBD occurs.
-A Roth IRA owner does not have an RBD because no RMDs are required during the Roth IRA owner's lifetime.
-IRC 408A(c)(4).
+For plan participants who are not 5% owners, if the plan so provides, RBD is April 1 of the calendar year following the later of (i) the year in which the participant reaches the applicable age and (ii) the year in which the participant retires.
+See IRC 401(a)(9)(C)(ii).
+Per SECURE 2.0, for participants who attain age 72 after December 31, 2022, and attain age 73 before January 1, 2033, the applicable age is 73.
+For participants who attain age 74 after December 31, 2032, the applicable age is 75.
+The first

+"distribution calendar year" is the calendar year prior to the year in which RBD occurs.
+A Roth IRA owner does not have an RBD, because no RMDs are required during the Roth IRA owner's lifetime.
+See IRC 408A(c)(4).

 Minimum Distribution Amount.
-The RMD for each distribution calendar year through and including the year of the participant's death, is determined using the Uniform Lifetime Table unless the participant's spouse is the participant's sole beneficiary and the spouse is more than ten years younger than the participant, in which case the RMD is determined using the Joint and Last Survivor Table.
-In each case, the prior year-end balance of the retirement plan is divided by the applicable denominator from the applicable table for the age of the participant (or the joint ages of the participant and the participant's more than ten years younger sole beneficiary spouse, if applicable)

-to determine the RMD for that year.
+The RMD for each distribution calendar year through and including the year of the participant's death, is determined using the Uniform Lifetime Table, unless the participant's spouse is the participant's sole beneficiary and the spouse is more than 10 years younger than the participant, in which case the RMD is determined using the Joint and Last Survivor Table.
+In each case, the prior year-end balance of the retirement plan is divided by the applicable denominator from the applicable table for the age of the participant (or the joint ages of the participant and the participant's more than 10 years younger sole beneficiary spouse, if applicable) to determine the RMD for that year.
 Because a new applicable denominator is obtained from the Uniform Lifetime Table (or Joint and Last Survivor Table, as applicable) each year, a living participant's life expectancy is being recalculated.
-The participant's more than ten years younger spouse will only be treated as the participant's sole beneficiary for purposes of using the applicable denominators from the Joint and Last Survivor Table if either (i) the spouse is named as the participant's sole, outright beneficiary, or (ii) a conduit trust for the benefit of the participant's spouse is named as the participant's sole beneficiary.
+The participant's more than 10 years younger spouse will only be treated as the participant's sole beneficiary for purposes of using the applicable denominators from the Joint and Last Survivor Table if either (i) the spouse is named as the participant's sole, outright beneficiary or (ii) a conduit trust for the benefit of the participant's spouse is named as the participant's sole beneficiary.
 See Trusts as Beneficiaries, infra.